platformio/platformio-docs/home/index.rst

 Installation
 ------------

-You no need to install |PIOHOME| separately, it's already built-in in :ref:`pioide` and :ref:`piocore`.
+You do not need to install |PIOHOME| separately, it's already built-in in :ref:`pioide` and :ref:`piocore`.

 Quick Start